caina89/MDDImpute/README.md

 ## PRS predictions in UKBiobank

-PRS predictions are run with [PRSice-2](https://choishingwan.github.io/PRSice/) and we take the best p value thresholds for constructing PRS for each prediction run (floating p value threshold across all runs.
+PRS predictions are run with [PRSice-2](https://choishingwan.github.io/PRSice/) and we take the best p value thresholds for constructing PRS for each prediction (floating p value threshold).

 Summary statistics for all GWAS (available on figshare) have the following format (.ma format also used in [SbayesR](https://cnsgenomics.com/software/gctb/#Tutorial)).
 All GWAS (in UKBiobank) are performed only on SNPs with INFO score > 0.9 and MAF > 0.05.